 - Hot Cocoa Blossoms from Erin of Spiffy Cookie

-I spotted these beauties in Fine Cooking…and mentioned them to hubby.
+I spotted these beauties in Fine Cooking…and mentioned baking up a batch of chocolate thumbprints to the hubby.
 I made the mistake of letting him know that I wanted to replace the chocolate ganache filling with Caramel Kisses…I got what my friend, Patti, calls the “hamster look” of disappointment.
 Kind of a subtle pout.
 OK, OK, I could certainly make some with ganache.
 And my reward was his reaction after taking his first bite…he even suggested adding these to the tried and true cookies I give out to my friends each holiday.

 Nick was home for Thanksgiving break when I made these and I promised him the majority to share with his friends in the dorm.
 He, like me, adores caramel and gave me two thumbs up after his taste test.
 Trust me, these are amazing!
 You can add any flavored Kiss you’d like, a mini-Reese’s, or just plain ganache.
 Just make sure to let the cookies cool a few minutes before inserting the candy.

 Tip of the Day: I have trouble with my cookie scoop/disher not releasing the dough cleanly after a few uses.
 When spraying with Pam does not work, I use my hot water dispenser to rinse and heat up the gadget, allowing for rounder, more consistent sized balls of dough.